-It is important to consider every chemical being used in a workplace in order to positively identify any inherent risks.
-A structured approach must then be implemented to managing these risks.
+It is important to consider every chemical being used in the workplace in order to positively identify any inherent risks.
+A structured approach must then be implemented in managing these risks.

 I make purchasing decisions.
 What is my responsibility?

 Everyone in an organisation has a legal obligation under the WHS Act to ensure that the health and safety of themselves and others is not put at risk.
 Business owners and others with significant decision-making ability also carry extra responsibilities.
 This means that those in charge of a purchasing decision must take reasonable steps to ensure any substances they purchase do not cause harm.

 Chemical risks can be divided into two categories: Health Hazards and Physiochemical Hazards.